opf/openproject/docs/user-guide/agile-boards/README.md

 ## Create a new board

-You can create as many agile boards in a project as you need and configure them to your needs.
+You can create as many Agile boards in a project as you need and configure them to your needs.
 First, you need to create a new Board.
 To do that, click on the green **+Board** button.

 > **Note**: to use this functionality, you need to [activate the Boards module](../projects/project-settings/modules) within your project.
 We also recommend to verify [Roles and Permissions](../../system-admin-guide/users-permissions/roles-permissions/) within your instance administration.